 State Prescription Drug Resources

-This section provides an overview of Federal Medicaid prescription drug policies that directly influence States’ reimbursement of prescription drugs, including an in-depth look into each State’s coverage and reimbursement methodologies as provided in the State’s Medicaid plan.
-We also highlight those States with supplemental drug rebate agreements and provide a list of State pharmacy assistance programs (SPAP)that currently meet our criteria for exemption from the manufacturers’ calculations of best price.
+These resources provide an overview of federal Medicaid prescription drug policies that directly influence states’ reimbursement of prescription drugs, including an in-depth look into each state’s coverage and reimbursement methodologies as provided in the state’s Medicaid plan.
+We also highlight those states with supplemental drug rebate agreements and provide a list of State Pharmaceutical Assistance Programs (SPAP) that currently meet our criteria for exemption from the manufacturers’ calculations of best price.

 Physician Administered Drugs

-After a thorough search of the limited highest dollar volume Medicaid multiple source drugs, we discovered that most of the drugs were low-cost products and would not effectively represent a benefit to the States in rebate collection.
-Further, we believe the State impact in removing the top 20 listing will be minimal, as virtually all States do not limit NDC numbers on claims for only these drugs, but require NDC submission for all physician-administered drugs.
+The Centers for Medicare & Medicaid Services (CMS) previously published a listing of the top 20 multiple source physician-administered drugs.
+However, after a thorough search of the limited highest dollar volume Medicaid multiple source drugs, we proposed to stop publishing the list after we found that most of the drugs were low-cost products and would not effectively represent a benefit to the states in rebate collection.
+Further, we believe the impact on states in removing the top 20 listing was minimal, because virtually all states do not limit NDC numbers on claims for only these drugs, but require NDC submission for all physician-administered drugs.

 State Medicaid Reimbursement Information